CloudNative-OracleAPAC/CloudNative-VBCS/DevCS/README.md

 ## Setting up Developer Cloud for Visual Builder

 ### Introduction
-Developer Cloud provides you a streamlined and automated development to delivery process with a unified integrated solution.
+Developer Cloud provides you a streamlined and automated "development to delivery" process with a unified integrated solution.

 **Plan and Manage**